-RE с , Cornwall Agreed Syllabus: L2.8 What does it mean to be Hindu in Cornwall Agreed Syllabus: L2.6 For Christians, when Jesus left what was for Christians?
+RE Cornwall Agreed Syllabus 2020 - 2024: Cornwall Agreed Syllabus: Cornwall Agreed Syllabus: L2.3 What is the 'Trinity' and why is it important L2.8 What does it mean to be Hindu in L2.6 For Christians, when Jesus left what was for Christians?
 Britain today? the impact of Pentecost?